flipacholas/Architecture-of-consoles/articles/master-system.Rmd.md

 While the SN76489 lacks a [Pulse-Code Modulation (PCM) channel](nes#tab-3-4-sample) for reproducing samples, there are some tricks that can be used to simulate this functionality.

-These rely on the pulse channels, it was discovered that if the tone level is fixed at `1`, the volume level (which alters the amplitude) conditions the shape of the waveform.
+These rely on the pulse channels: it was discovered that if the tone level is fixed at `1`, the volume level (which alters the amplitude) conditions the shape of the waveform.

 smspower.org describes various designs that enable the playback of 1-bit, 4-bit and 8-bit PCM samples.
 Although, storage requirements skyrocket with higher sample resolutions and rates, so these techniques are best exploited in homebrew games.